cpeytier/OIC_Process_Labs/Lab1.md

 Configure the Human Task
 ------------------------

-1. Select the “User task “Component, and chose its name (by double clicking on the word “user Task” just below the green box.
-Re-name it to “Travel Approved”
+1. Select the â€œUser task â€œComponent, and chose its name (by double clicking on the word â€œuser Taskâ€ just below the green box.
+Re-name it to â€œTravel Approvedâ€

 2. Then, open the properties panel by clicking on the burger menu: